Wilkinator12/HunderedPrisonersProblemApp/README.md

 ## Current Features
 - Choose the number of simulations and the number of prisoners per simulation, then run the simulations
 - View the list of completed simulations to see which were successful
-- View the list of attempts made by each prisoner to see whether they succeeded or not
+- View the list of attempts made by each prisoner in a selected simulation to see whether they succeeded or not
 - View each individual attempt to see which boxes the prisoner checked and which slip number they found inside